xiancaicai/xiancaicai/README.md

 - A uni student into Data Science and Analytics.
 - Studying a Master's in Statistics, mainly using R.
 - Learning more Python in my free time.
 - Sharing code from uni and personal projects.
+[Under construction]

 <!---
 xiancaicai/xiancaicai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.